How Much Protein Do You Need When Dieting?

 For a 70 kg woman dieting at 1,800 calories per day: 1.6 g/kg = 112 g protein per day (minimum); 2.2 g/kg = 154 g protein per day (optimal).
 For a 90 kg man dieting at 2,200 calories per day: 1.6 g/kg = 144 g protein; 2.2 g/kg = 198 g protein.
 These ranges may seem high if you are used to general health recommendations (which are lower), but they are specifically designed for body recomposition — not just survival.

-Is It Possible to Eat Too Much Protein?
+Is It Possible To Eat Too Much Protein?

-How to Hit Your Protein Target: UK Food Examples
+How To Hit Your Protein Target: UK Food Examples

 A practical daily structure for a 70 kg woman targeting 140 g protein at 1,800 kcal: